gkushang/codeceptjs-quick-start/README.md

 ## Saucelabs: Single or Multibrowsers in Parallel

 This framework uses `wdio` to run tests on standalone selenium/on saucelabs platform.
-It can run tests in any requested Saucelabs browsers or can run Multibrowsers all in parallel.
+Run tests in any requested Saucelabs browsers or can run Multibrowsers all in parallel.

-Pass your required Sauce browsers thru `profile` param as described below
+Pass your required Sauce browsers thru `profile` param as described below.

-Important: Make sure to export your Sauce Username and Sauce Access Key as env variables
+**Important:** Make sure to export your Sauce Username and Sauce Access Key as env variables

 ```bash
     export SAUCE_USERNAME=<sauce_username>